Christiaan Huygens: Legacy

-During his lifetime, Huygens's influence was considerable but began to fade shortly after his death.
-His skills as a geometer and his mechanical insights elicited the admiration of many of his contemporaries, including Newton, Leibniz, l'Hôpital, and the Bernoullis.
-For his work in physics, Huygens has been deemed one of the greatest scientists in seventeenth century Europe and a prominent figure in the Scientific Revolution, rivaled only by Newton in both depth of insight and the number of results obtained.
+Huygens has been called the first theoretical physicist and a founder of modern mathematical physics.
+Although his influence was considerable during his lifetime, it began to fade shortly after his death.
+His skills as a geometer and mechanical ingenuity elicited the admiration of many of his contemporaries, including Newton, Leibniz, l'Hôpital, and the Bernoullis.
+For his work in physics, Huygens has been deemed one of the greatest scientists in the Scientific Revolution, rivaled only by Newton in both depth of insight and the number of results obtained.
 Huygens also helped develop the institutional frameworks for scientific research on the European continent, making him a leading actor in the establishment of modern science.

 Mathematics and physics

-In mathematics, Huygens mastered the methods of ancient Greek geometry, particularly the work of Archimedes, and was an adept user of the analytic geometry and infinitesimal techniques of Descartes, Fermat, and others.
-His mathematical style can be characterized as geometrical infinitesimal analysis of curves and of motion.
+In mathematics, Huygens mastered the methods of ancient Greek geometry, particularly the work of Archimedes, and was an adept user of the analytic geometry and infinitesimal techniques of Descartes and Fermat.
+His mathematical style can be best described as geometrical infinitesimal analysis of curves and of motion.
 Drawing inspiration and imagery from mechanics, it remained pure mathematics in form.
 Huygens brought this type of geometrical analysis to a close, as more mathematicians turned away from classical geometry to the calculus for handling infinitesimals, limit processes, and motion.

 Huygens was moreover able to fully employ mathematics to answer questions of physics.
 Often this entailed introducing a simple model for describing a complicated situation, then analyzing it starting from simple arguments to their logical consequences, developing the necessary mathematics along the way.
 As he wrote at the end of a draft of De vi Centrifuga:

 Huygens favoured axiomatic presentations of his results, which require rigorous methods of geometric demonstration: although he allowed levels of uncertainty in the selection of primary axioms and hypotheses, the proofs of theorems derived from these could never be in doubt.
 Huygens's style of publication exerted an influence in Newton's presentation of his own major works.

-Besides the application of mathematics to physics and physics to mathematics, Huygens relied on mathematics as methodology, particularly its ability to generate new knowledge about the world.
-Unlike Galileo, who used mathematics primarily as rhetoric or synthesis, Huygens consistently employed mathematics as a method of discovery and analysis, and insisted that the reduction of the physical to the geometrical satisfy exacting standards of fit between the real and the ideal.
-In demanding such mathematical tractibility and precision, Huygens set an example for eighteenth-century scientists such as Johann Bernoulli, Jean le Rond d'Alembert, and Charles-Augustin de Coulomb.
+Besides the application of mathematics to physics and physics to mathematics, Huygens relied on mathematics as methodology, specifically its ability to generate new knowledge about the world.
+Unlike Galileo, who used mathematics primarily as rhetoric or synthesis, Huygens consistently employed mathematics as a way to discover and develop theories covering various phenomena and insisted that the reduction of the physical to the geometrical satisfy exacting standards of fit between the real and the ideal.
+In demanding such mathematical tractability and precision, Huygens set an example for eighteenth-century scientists such as Johann Bernoulli, Jean le Rond d'Alembert, and Charles-Augustin de Coulomb.

 Although never intended for publication, Huygens made use of algebraic expressions to represent physical entities in a handful of his manuscripts on collisions.
 This would make him one of the first to employ mathematical formulae to describe relationships in physics, as it is done today.
 Huygens also came close to the modern idea of limit while working on his Dioptrica, though he never used the notion outside geometrical optics.